Neeqstock/VecchioGPT/README.md

 # VecchioGPT
  _System-wide GPT prompts on your clipboard!
 Ghe provo però vecchio bel casino vero?
 Sisi, si_

 VecchioGPT is a Python application that allows users to apply custom GPT prompts to the text stored in the system clipboard.
-It's cross-platform, and compatible with Windows and Linux systems.
+It is cross-platform and compatible with both Windows and Linux systems.

 ## OpenAI API

-VecchioGPT runs on OpenAI API, so an OpenAI account and an [OpenAI API key](https://platform.openai.com/account/api-keys) is required.
-Differently from the [web version of ChatGPT](https://chat.openai.com/), which runs on monthly subscriptions, API access is paid by usage, at very convenient prices.
+VecchioGPT runs on the OpenAI API, which means that you need to have an OpenAI account and an [OpenAI API key](https://platform.openai.com/account/api-keys).
+Unlike the web version of ChatGPT, which operates on a monthly subscription basis, API access is billed based on usage at affordable prices.

 ## Features
 - Clipboard Integration: Easily generate prompts using text copied to the system clipboard.